 College Midwifery lecturer and Doctorate of Social Sciences student.
 Her doctoral thesis is focused on ‘Midwives experience of their work environment; to investigate the barriers that influence a productive and fulfilling work space and to explore whether ‘resilience’ is meaningful as a model/tool to address these barriers’.

-Lloyd Philpott, MPH, PGDip PHN, PGDip EN, PGDip HP, PGC HP, BSc, Dip Nurs, RGN, RPHN.
+Dr Lloyd Philpott, PhD, MPH, PGDip PHN, PGDip EN, PGDip HP, PGC HP, BSc, Dip Nurs, RGN, RPHN.

 College lecturer and programme coordinator of the postgraduate diploma in Public Health Nursing.
 He is a registered nurse and public health nurse.
-He is currently undertaking his PhD at the SONM.
-His doctoral thesis is focused on paternal perinatal mental and is titled “Correlates of stress, anxiety and depression among fathers in the perinatal period”.
+His doctoral thesis is focused on paternal perinatal mental health and is titled “Correlates of stress, anxiety and depression among fathers in the perinatal period”.

 Dr Paul Corcoran, PhD, Senior Lecturer in Perinatal Epidemiology with the National Perinatal Epidemiology Centre in the Department of Obstetrics and Gynaecology and with the Department of Epidemiology and Public Health

 Dr Ali Khashan, PhD, Senior Lecturer in Epidemiology and Public Health in the Department of Epidemiology and Public Health, UCC.
 He leads several perinatal epidemiology projects in the Irish Centre for Fetal and Neonatal Transnational Research (INFANT)